dev-Akshit/signature-backend/README.md

 -   `EMAIL_AUTH_USER`: The username for email server authentication.
 Example: `emil.oconnell@ethereal.email`.
 -   `EMAIL_AUTH_PASS`: The password for email server authentication.
 Example: `RTkeVn3y3V9bJbCrGg`.

+> ⚠️ Redis is required: Make sure Redis is installed and running on your machine.
+It is used for caching and session management within the application.
 Example `.env` file:

 MONGO_CONNECTION_STRING=mongodb://localhost:27017/test